ittaihurvitz/kubernetes-eks/README.md

 # Checks -

 After apply - get the testing url from the `Address` value: `kubectl describe ingress nginx-ingress -n eks-sample-app`<br>
-If Address is empty wait and try again later.
+If Address is empty wait and try again later.<br>
+Check the Address in any browser.